jim-schwoebel/allie/README.md

 13. Add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques

 ### recently completed
+- test and validate model compression works for all training scripts / can load compressed models and make predictions (w/ production)
 - finish up model trainers and clean them up
 - add in version to Allie (to assess deprecation issues into the future)
 - add in deepspeech functionality to transcription for open source (and other open source audio transcribers)